 Different hospitals may have different fasting guidelines.
 Your local hospital will give you specific instructions.
 The following is an example of fasting guidelines:

-- no milk or food for at least 6 hours
+- no milk or food for 6 hours before surgery

 (Clear fluids are those fluids which, when held to the light, are see-through.
 They include glucose-based drinks, cordials and clear juices.
 This does not include milk-based products or fluid with particles in it such as squeezed orange juice).